JCoMcL/cv/content/projects/05-umenu.md

 ---

 A command-line menu tool.
-Handy for adding interactivity to shell scripts; I've incorporated it in about a dozen projects.
+Handy for adding interactivity to shell scripts; I've applied it in about a dozen projects.